GinoLin980/Forza-Horizon-realistic-gearbox/README.md

 Settings:
 - The gear changing is set to manual.

-The data output setting in the game should be set as follows:
+The data output setting in the HUD and gameplay should be set as follows:
-- UDP_IP = "127.0.0.1"
+- Data out IP address = 127.0.0.1
-- UDP_PORT = 8000
+- Data out IP port = 8000

 That's all :)